mchu-1/network-lab/README.md

-The Network School Simulation 💻
+The Network School: _A Simulation_ 💻